Seeking the Kingdom of God: From Religion to Relationship

 What are "all these things" that will be added?

 In the context of Matthew 6, "these things" refers to the necessities of life: food, drink, and clothing.
-However, it implies that God, as a good Father, looks after the total well-being of those who prioritize His Kingdom way of living.
+However, the principle implies that God, as a good Father, looks after the total well-being of those who prioritize His Kingdom way of living.

 Does "seeking first" mean I shouldn't plan for my future?